vitorgoathik/OldPhoneKeypadInputReader/README.md

 1 - Open the project in Visual Studio or your preferred C# editor.

-2 - Run it as is or add your own test cases in the main method of program.cs.
+2 - Run unit tests as is or add your own test cases in the OldPhoneKeypadInputReaderTests project.